Login to Cascade at http://cascade.emory.edu

 - Files (PDF, .doc, .jpg) are shown with this icon:

-Once you click on a page to open it, the View tab shows what the page will look like when it is published.
+Once you click on a page to open it, the View tab shows the page with template regions overlaid with various block icons.
+Click on Preview to see what the page will look like when it is published.

 Click on the Edit tab to make changes.